Leana Wen

-Wen previously practiced as an emergency physician at the George Washington University, where she also served as a professor in the School of Medicine & Health Sciences and professor in health policy at the Milken Institute School of Public Health.
-Prior to this, she was an emergency physician at Brigham and Women's Hospital and Massachusetts General Hospital, where she was on the faculty of Harvard Medical School.
-She also served as the national president of the American Medical Student Association and the American Academy of Emergency Medicine/Resident and Student Association.
+Leana Sheryle Wen (温麟衍; pinyin: Wēn Línyǎn; born Wen Linyan; January 27, 1983) is an American physician, author, professor, speaker, consultant, columnist, and television commentator.
+She is former health commissioner for the city of Baltimore and former president of Planned Parenthood.

-From December 2014 until October 2018, Wen served as the health commissioner for Baltimore City under two mayors.
-She resigned when she was appointed head of the Planned Parenthood Federation of America.
-She was the first physician to serve as the organization's president in nearly 50 years.
-Wen was asked to step down by Planned Parenthood's board of directors on July 16, 2019.
+Wen has served as a public health communicator during the COVID-19 pandemic and 2022 mpox outbreak, appearing frequently on CNN as a medical analyst.
+She was asked to testify four times to Congress during the COVID-19 pandemic, including twice to the Select Subcommittee on the Coronavirus Crisis.
+She has garnered criticism by some public health advocates for her views on the pandemic.

-In May 2020, Wen became a contributing columnist for The Washington Post, focusing on health policy and public health.
-She writes a weekly column and a weekly newsletter called The Checkup with Dr. Wen.
-She has served as a public health communicator during the COVID-19 pandemic and 2022 monkeypox outbreak, appearing frequently on CNN as an on-air medical analyst.
-Wen was asked to testify four times to Congress during the COVID-19 pandemic, including twice to the Select Subcommittee on the Coronavirus Crisis.
-Wen's evolving views on the COVID-19 pandemic have garnered support and controversy from both sides of the political spectrum.
-A Texas man pleaded guilty to threatening her due to her advocacy for COVID-19 vaccines and was sentenced in federal court to six months in prison.
+Wen serves as a public health professor at George Washington University and is a nonresident senior fellow at the Brookings Institution.
+She is a columnist for The Washington Post and a medical analyst for CNN.

-Early life and education
+Early life and family

-Born Wen Linyan (温麟衍) in Shanghai China on January 27, 1983, to Ying Sandy Zhang and Xiaolu Wen, Wen moved with her parents to the U.S. when she was eight, by then having the English name Leana Sheryle Wen.
-Granted political asylum, the Wen family lived in Compton and East Los Angeles in Southern California.
+Born Wen Linyan (温麟衍) in Shanghai, China on January 27, 1983, to Ying Sandy Zhang and Xiaolu Wen.
+Wen moved with her parents to the U.S. when she was eight, by then having the English name Leana Sheryle Wen.
+Granted political asylum, the Wen family lived in East Los Angeles and Compton, California.
 In 2003, Wen and her family became U.S. citizens.

 Wen's mother, who died of breast cancer in 2010, first worked as a hotel room cleaner and video store clerk before becoming an elementary school teacher.
 Her father delivered newspapers and was a dishwasher, later serving as technology manager for The Chinese Daily News in Los Angeles.